oishika9/casino_game/README.md

-# CasinoRoyale

-## COMP303 project.
 Casino Royale is a Virtual Entertainment Hub where players can experience a lively and engaging environment inside an interactive casino-themed virtual space.

 MAIN DESIGN PATTERNS USED:
 -Singleton: Ensures one instance of components like DJ, BalanceManager, and Scoreboard